 The number of participants kept growing.
 Every day saw a fleet of 100 boats racing.
 There were 125 for Prince’s Inlet in 1977, 120 boats in ’79.
 Valuable suggestions for improvements surfaced: security measures, paid person to run the races and a permanent Protest Committee.
 A skipper unhappy with a Race Committee decision had cut free one of the rented race markers near the yacht club.
 The members barred him from anything pertaining to the club for one year.
 A committee was struck to study and implement means of improving Race Week.

 Race Week continues with unabated success.
 The week is shorter.
 Clubs from all over the Maritimes, even New England, are regular competitors.
-Small boats especially Bluenoses, have a considerable presence.
-Larger boats have their own starting line, large and small form a cruising class.
+Small boats, especially Bluenoses, have a considerable presence.
+Larger boats have their own starting line and form a small cruising class.
 Classic designs are being revived.
-Each year has several one design classes added to the handicap classes.
+Each year has several one-design classes added to the handicap classes.
 Professional judges and race organizers run the races with Club volunteers.
 Evening entertainment includes dinner and live music every night.
 Afternoon events are organized for friends and family of sailors.
 And the computer?
-Well, it is the central engine which keeps up to 150 competitors organized and aware of their standings almost as soon as the last boat crosses the line.
+Well, it is the central engine that keeps up to 150 competitors organized and aware of their standings almost as soon as the last boat crosses the line.

 Claudette Gaudet Saap is the author of Sailors & Rattling Teacups, A History of the Chester Yacht Club.